sendgrid/eventkit-rails/updating_to_heroku.md

 These instructions are for those who previously deployed EventKit to a Heroku account (whether manually or using the "Deploy to Heroku" button), and would like to update the application with changes that might have been pushed to this repo.

+## Prerequisites

+First, you'll need git installed on your computer.
+If you don't have git installed, or are unfamiliar with git, [learn more on their website](http://git-scm.com).

+Second, you'll need to have setup an SSH key with your Heroku account.
+If you haven't done so already, [view instructions on how to do so on Heroku's website](https://devcenter.heroku.com/articles/keys).

 ## Step 1 - Clone The Project

 First off, clone the project to your computer using git.